You will create a folder called 2lastnamebugs / 3lastnamebugs.

 Most logos don’t have pictures.
 They may have simple shapes that represent the product or emphasize the letters in the name.
 Consider logos on products that you like.

-Complete 3 Logos by the first hour of block day.
+Complete 3 Logos.
 Show them to Mr. Machtay and he will help select which Logo to use in your advertisements.

 THE AD CAMPAIGN

 Mr. Machtay will review your 3 logos and help you select one to use in your ad campaign.
 The class will look at some print advertisements and consider what makes some ads more effective than others (especially in appealing to teens).